 Finally, I enlisted my band of helpers and we did a big dinosaur egg hunt.
 Plastic green eggs were hidden all over the hall (it was raining otherwise we would have done it outside).
 Each child was given a paper bag and had to collect eggs and exchange them for their party bag items (a dino tail ruler, dino stamp, chocolate bar and a dino activity book).

 For those children who were a bit younger or who didn’t want to take part in some of the activities, there was some dinosaur colouring and a themed play area with grass, dinosaurs, plants and boulders.

-I am offering a dinosaur themed craft party as part of the Made By Me Craft Party packages.
-For older children there are options for dinosaur decopatch, a dinosaur spotters log book or decorating fabric cases to keep a set of mini-dinos in, as well as any of the options in this blog post.
-If you’d like to know more about booking a party with us, please contact firstname.lastname@example.org
+If you’d like me to organise a bespoke party like this for your child, please contact me (Lexy) at email@example.com For older children there are options for dinosaur decopatch, a dinosaur spotters log book or decorating fabric cases to keep a set of mini-dinos in, as well as any of the activities in this blog post.

 Keep an eye out for all the dinosaur party details in my next blog post!